Actual Tools

 When window is ghosted you can't click this button again to cancel the ghost mode because ghosted window will pass all the mouse clicks through.
 In such case you should temporarily unghost it to make its title bar operational again.

 • Move to Monitor button Move to Monitor - left-click this button to move a window to the monitor that is assigned in your system as next to that one the desired window currently resides on.
-Right-click this button to display a context menu with the list of available monitors - the menu item corresponding to the monitor window is currently on is checked; clicking another item will quickly move a window to this item's corresponding monitor:
+Right click on this button invokes the Monitor Selector dialog window.

 • Move to Virtual Desktop button Move to Virtual Desktop - click (either left or right) this button to display a menu with the list of currently available virtual desktops and the special "All desktops" item: